-Sofia Varino (Doctoral Candidate at Stony Brook University, NY, USA) is working as a visiting scholar at the ZtG on her PhD-Project “Vital Differences: Indeterminacy and the Biomedical Body” from Autumn 2015 until January 2017.
+Sofia Varino (Doctoral Candidate at Stony Brook University, NY, USA) is working as a visiting scholar at the ZtG on her PhD project “Vital Differences: Indeterminacy and the Biomedical Body” from Autumn 2015 until July 2017.

 Sadia Akbar (University of the Punjab, Pakistan) is engaged in research at the ZtG for her PhD project "Body Image and Sexuality: Personal Perspectives of Physically Disabled Women in Pakistan" for three years (starting summer semester 2015).